 To achieve best practice, our SEND leads have access to a network of specialists with different expertise.
 All teachers and support staff are trained in SEND and our curriculum is constantly updated to ensure it is as inclusive as possible.

-We believe our substantial, long-term commitment to developing this significant level of new special education needs provision will bring widespread benefits to the Trust, ensuring we continuously look to improve our practices, and place inclusivity at the heart of our ethos.
+At Paradigm, our substantial, long-term commitment to developing this significant level of special education needs provision is bringing widespread benefits to the Trust, ensuring we continuously look to improve our practices, and place inclusivity at the heart of our ethos.

 Most crucially however, we believe our pragmatic, integrated and inclusive approach to SEND provision is the best way to offer value to the communities we serve.
 By encouraging adults and children with a wide range of needs to work and play together, we can promote tolerance and understanding.
 Attitudes towards SEND in society, including as reflected through the media, have dramatically improved over the last decade.
 Children with special needs are supported from birth into adulthood, however there can still be limited understanding of the kind of provision that is best suited to meet such a broad plethora of needs.